 Water Heater Repair & Installation

 Is your water heater acting up and you want a professional to look at it?
-Bill Howe Plumbing is a trustworthy team of specialists who will fix the problem.
+Bill Howe Plumbing has a trustworthy team of specialists who will fix the problem.
 We will provide you with any assistance regarding your water heater – be it maintenance, repair, installation, or replacement of an old water heater with a new one.

 Call Bill Howe Plumbing for certified and warrantied water heater repair.
 We have installed over 25,000 water heaters and repaired just as many since opening in 1980.